BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-03-HelloWorld-Tutorial_part1.markdown

 **Step 4:** Converting Maven

 > * Right-click your project (which should be your name) in the `Package Explorer` then click `Configure`->`Convert to Maven Project`.
+* NOTE: If you can not see your project make sure the Welcome Screen is closed (this should only be an issue if you fresh installed Eclipse.
+If it is still not showing up you can click `Window` -> `Show View` -> `Package Explorer`.

 > Note: If you do not see `Convert to Maven Project` go to Step 1.